 - organising ideas within a hierarchy

-You can search for and display this information across all your tables and maps, not separately as they would be if you used ordinary flags like #before and #after, but together.
+You can search for and display this information across all your tables and maps, not separately as they would be if you used ordinary hashtags like #before and #after, but together.

 Here is more info about analysis with quickfields.